shapespark/shapespark-viewer-api/README.md

 To save GPU and CPU resources Shapespark doesn't render a scene when the camera is not moving.
-Because of this, after a texture is changed, the following call is needed to force the scene with the changed texture to be rendered:
+Because of this, after a texture is changed, the following call is needed to force the scene re-render:

 * `Viewer.requestFrame()` - forces the viewer to render a frame.